dudds4/QL_Dice10000/README.md

 # QL_Dice10000

-This project applies Q-Learning, a type of reinforcement learning, to the dice 10,000 game.
+This project applies q-learning, a type of reinforcement learning, to the dice 10,000 game.
+You can try playing against the currently generated player by cloning the repository, and running tryme.py (you will need numpy installed).
+The player is certainly not perfect (yet) but it does learn to play the game pretty well.

 ## The Game